 Antioch Solar Farm

 The Antioch Solar Farm is an Antioch College initiative to produce clean energy.
-Sheep are brought in to graze on the grass between the panels to make this project more sustainable.
+Sheep are brought in to graze on the grass between the solar panels to make this project more sustainable.
 Check out the Climate Solutions Video Chanel for a video on the Antioch Solar Farm and many more videos on renewable energy.

 Richard Heinberg is a prolific writer, blogger and activist advocating for the end of fossil fuel.